patrick-fs/IntersectionObserver/Readme.md

-# Extend FullStory to index when and how often individual page elements have been viewed.
+## Extend FullStory to index when and how often individual page elements have been viewed